gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.5/index.md

 ## Notable Bugfixes & Improvements

 - A lot of internal dependency updates to some packages.
-You can check the `CHANGELOG.md` file in each package’s folder for the details
+You can check the `CHANGELOG.md` file in each package’s folder for the details.
+- If you want to know how to enable [Content Sync](/docs/conceptual/content-sync/) in your source plugin, you can read the [updated guide](/docs/how-to/plugins-and-themes/creating-a-source-plugin/#enabling-content-sync) now.
 - `gatsby`
   - When using the File System Route API and SSR rendering mode, the routing between individual pages and a catch-all splat route was not correctly resolved.
 The `findPageByPath` function was updated to use another algorithm to find the correct page, via [PR #34070](https://github.com/gatsbyjs/gatsby/pull/34070)
   - Remove unused exports from query engine, via [PR #33484](https://github.com/gatsbyjs/gatsby/pull/33484)